stephenmirving/smthr/README.md

 ```

-If you want to use the normalization file _betterize.scss or the print style
+If you want to use the normalization file `_betterize.scss` or the print style
-file _print.scss, simply keep them in the same directory as the _smth.scss file
+file `_print.scss`, simply keep them in the same directory as the `_smth.scss` file
-and import them into your project's stylesheet using the @forward directive.
+and import them into your project's stylesheet using the `@forward` directive.
-You could also use the @import directive but that is in the process of being
+You could also use the `@import` directive but that is in the process of being
 deprecated and will be removed in future versions of Sass
 (see (here)[https://sass-lang.com/documentation/at-rules/import/]).